Bloop-Radar/bloop/README.md

 ### BGT24 Module - Rev A
 ![BGT24_Module_3drender](hardware/rf/outputs/BGT24_Module_3drender.png)

-The BGT24 Module is the RF module for the Bloop radar platform, which provides differential I&Q data for RX1 and RX2 along with SPI and modulation control for the LMX2491 PLL and BGT24MTR12 RF transceiver.
+The BGT24 Module is the RF module for the Bloop radar platform, which provides differential I/Q data for RX1 and RX2 along with SPI and modulation control for the LMX2491 PLL and BGT24MTR12 RF transceiver.

 This module will continue to evolve as we test with the SPI Control prototyping hardware and develop some PCB antennas to test with.